-11.11 The principal changes to the 2015/16 Treasury Strategy have been:

-- Given the increasing risk and continued low returns from short-term unsecured bank investments, the Councils aims to diversify into more secure and/or higher yielding asset classes during 2015/16; these include covered bonds, repurchase agreements and investments in pooled property funds.
-This diversification will represent a substantial change in strategy over the coming year as the majority of the Council's surplus cash is currently invested in short-term unsecured bank deposits, certificates of deposit and money market funds. - The Local Capital Finance Company has recently been established by the Local Government Association as an alternative to the PWLB.
-It plans to issue bonds on the capital markets and lend the proceeds to local authorities.
-The Council currently has no plans to undertake any external borrowing in 2015/16 and any decision to borrow from the Agency in the future will be the subject of a separate report to Cabinet and Council.
+- 5.9.
+The principal changes to the 2016/17 Treasury Strategy have been: - Given the increasing risk and continued low returns from short-term unsecured bank investments, the Councils will continue to diversify into more secure and/or higher yielding asset classes during 2016/17; these include covered bonds and repurchase agreements.
+This diversification represents a continuation of the strategy as previously the majority of the Council's surplus cash was invested in short-term unsecured bank deposits, certificates of deposit and money market funds. - There are no plans to increase the investment in the CCLA property fund in this financial year. - The Local Capital Finance Company has been established by the Local Government Association as an alternative to the PWLB.
+It issues bonds on the capital markets and lend the proceeds to local authorities.
+The Council currently has no plans to undertake any external borrowing in 2016/17 and any decision to borrow from the Agency in the future will be the subject of a separate report to Cabinet and Council.